superMDguy/tuxi/docs/general.md

 ## Task Methods

 - `start`: Starts the async call set by `fnApiCall`.
 This can take a single payload parameter, which will be passed on to `fnApiCall`.
+It returns a promise, which resolves to the same value that `fnApiCall` resolves with, and will also pass on errors thrown by `fnApiCall`.
 - `clear`: Clears the task state, so it's as if it just got initialized (so all properties are set to their default values).